Kensington (WA)

 Kensington's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Kensington's health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 67% of the total population (3,523 people), compared to the national average of 55.7%.
+Kensington's health outcomes data shows exceptional results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were very low across all age groups.
+Private health cover was found to be exceptionally high at approximately 67% of the total population (3,523 people), compared to 59.0% in Greater Perth and a national average of 55.7%.

 Frequently Asked Questions - Health